jarrodsb/ETAMU-binary-systems/logs/Meeting_Notes_2026-8-27.md

 - Remove MEGNO, it's too ambiguous of a feature for training our SPOCK-like model
 - Keep project on local machine for now, instead of GitHub. uploading things to ETAMU OneDrive is okay for sharing
 - We want to use XGBoost classifier like SPOCK uses
+- AI usage for this research project should be done entirely in Temporary Mode, etc. so that whichever LLM I use doesn't train on my research

 ## Questions or confusion